Brightening Routine for Oily, Acne-Prone Skin

 Step 1: Gel Cleanser with Brightening Actives

-Time: 60 seconds of gentle massage, then rinse thoroughly.
+Time: 60 seconds of gentle massage, then rinse.

 Step 2: Lightweight Brightening Serum

-Apply a niacinamide serum OR vitamin C serum.
-Niacinamide is particularly good for oily skin as it regulates sebum while brightening.
-Vitamin C provides antioxidant protection plus brightening but can be irritating for some.
+Apply a niacinamide serum or vitamin C serum.
+Niacinamide regulates oil while brightening.
+Vitamin C adds antioxidant protection.

 Step 3: Oil-Free Moisturizer

 Even oily skin needs hydration.
 Use a gel-cream or water-based moisturizer with hyaluronic acid.
-Skipping moisturizer makes oily skin produce MORE oil to compensate for dehydration.
+Skipping moisturizer makes oily skin produce more oil.

 This is the most important step for preventing new dark spots.
-UV exposure darkens existing PIH and triggers new hyperpigmentation.
-Use a mattifying, oil-free sunscreen designed for oily skin.
+UV exposure darkens existing marks and triggers new ones.
+Use a mattifying, oil-free sunscreen.

 Evening Routine (3-4 Steps)

-First cleanse with micellar water or oil-free makeup remover to dissolve sunscreen.
-Second cleanse with your turmeric kojic acid soap or gel cleanser to actually clean your skin.
+First cleanse with micellar water to dissolve sunscreen.
+Second cleanse with your turmeric kojic acid soap or gel cleanser to clean skin.

-Why double cleanse: Sunscreen is designed to stay on skin.
-One cleanse often isn't enough.
+Why: Sunscreen is designed to stay on.
+One cleanse often is not enough.

 Step 2: Treatment Serum

 Apply your brightening serum.
-PM is ideal for stronger treatments since you're not layering under sunscreen.
+PM is ideal for stronger treatments.
 Turmeric serums or niacinamide work well without causing sun sensitivity.

-If using retinol: Apply 2-3x per week, not nightly, and skip other actives on retinol nights.
+If using retinol: Apply 2-3x per week and skip other actives on retinol nights.

 Step 3: Spot Treatment (Optional)

-For stubborn acne marks, apply a targeted treatment directly on dark spots only.
-Kojic acid or azelaic acid spot treatments can accelerate fading on specific areas.
+For stubborn marks, apply a targeted treatment on dark spots only.
+Kojic acid or azelaic acid spot treatments can speed fading on specific areas.

 Step 4: Lightweight Night Moisturizer

 Finish with an oil-free night moisturizer.
 Your skin repairs overnight, so hydration supports this process.
-Gel-creams or water-based formulas work best for oily skin.
+Gel-creams work best for oily skin.

 Weekly Booster: Clay Mask

 When to use: After cleansing, before serum.
-Leave on 10-15 minutes, rinse thoroughly.
+Leave on 10-15 minutes.
+Do not use more than twice weekly to avoid over-drying.

 What Affects Your Results